microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 ## April 16th, 2024 Update📰

 Copilot for Security is globally available as of April-1!
 Despite the April Fools' Day launch, we're serious about Copilot for Security's GA and transformative power.
-With all of the recent developments, my colleague Sameh Younis and I created this Copilot for Security Technical Learning Path.
+With all of the recent developments, my colleague Sameh Younis and I created this Copilot for Security Technical Journey.
 We will update the Journey weekly.

-<div>&nbsp;</div>

 ___